To Book an Appointment

 5. What foods help lower cholesterol?

-Oats, nuts, fish, olive oil, and fiber-rich vegetables can help reduce cholesterol.
+Oats, walnuts, fatty fish, olive oil, and fiber-rich vegetables can help reduce cholesterol.
+How to reduce LDL cholesterol naturally starts with increasing soluble fiber.

 6. Does beer increase blood pressure?